PEX, like polybutylene, is a European technology that is less resistant to water conditions and chlorination commonly found in the United States.

 FlowGuard Gold® pipes and fittings are America’s most proven non-metallic hot and cold water distribution piping system, having been reliably used to deliver clean, safe drinking water in American homes for nearly 60 years.

 Over the past 20 years, PEX has been forced to reinvent itself multiple times due to serious product liability concerns.
 When you compare the track records, it’s no wonder why FlowGuard Gold pipes and fittings remain the most installed plumbing system brand of the 21st century.
+In the past 17 years, there have been 22 plumbing failure class action lawsuits, and CPVC has been the only piping material to not be named.
+Since 2008, there have been at least 10 class-action lawsuits involving PEX plumbing systems stemming from failures due to contact with the drinking water.

 Families rely on their plumbing systems to deliver clean, safe drinking water.
 No piping material can actually improve water quality, but some are better than others at maintaining it.